fghjorth/parlbias/manuscript/revisionnotes.md

 However, two aspects of how debates are organized indicate that issue-based self-selection is not likely.
 First of all, opening or closing debates are not about any one issue, but cover a multitude of issues, mostly based on issue disagreements between parties.
 MP's may debate one issue for a few remarks, and then shift to another issue.
 Second of all, the schedule of which chairmen oversee the debate is set in advance of the debate.
 Hence, chairmen are not able to opt in to the role when a particular issue comes up in the debate.
 The combination of these two aspects suggests self-selection based on issues is unlikely.
 I have added a paragraph in section 3.1 of the manuscript making this point explicitly.

-For additional evidence in favor of the "as if" randomness assumption, see section 1.1 above.
+For additional evidence in favor of the "as if" randomness assumption, see section 1.1 in this note.

 ### 2.2: Debate-specific fixed effects